Frequently Asked TMJ Questions – Las Vegas, NV

-Learning More About Your Jaw Pain
+Learn More About Your Jaw Pain

 What Causes TMJ Disorder?

-The exact cause of TMJ pain isn’t always clear, especially since there are multiple factors that can contribute to an inflamed jaw joint.
+The exact cause of TMJ pain isn’t always clear, especially since multiple factors can contribute to an inflamed jaw joint.
 Common risk factors include misaligned jaws and teeth grinding (bruxism), both of which can put pressure on the TMJ.
 Other possible causes include poor posture, anxiety, arthritis, gum chewing, and braces.
 When Dr. West examines your mouth, she’ll take the time to identify possible contributing factors so that they can be addressed properly.

 My Jaw Joints Keep Popping; Does That Mean I Have a TMD?